Last updated

 • Email marketing limits: The free plan restricts the number of emails you can send, which can be a drawback for consultants with larger client lists.

-• Complexity in advanced features: Some advanced features have a steep learning curve, requiring additional training for effective use.
+• Complexity in advanced features: Some advanced features have a steep learning curve, requiring additional training for effective use across larger teams.

 Price and plans